DataDog/integrations-extras/purefa/README.md

    ![Generate an API Key](https://raw.githubusercontent.com/DataDog/integrations-extras/master/purefa/images/API.png)
 2. Add the following configuration block to the `purefa.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your purefa performance data.
 See the sample [purefa.d/conf.yaml][4] for all available configuration options.

-Note: The `/array` endpoint is required as an abolute minimum when creating your configuration file.
+Note: The `/array` endpoint is required as an absolute minimum when creating your configuration file.

 ```yaml
 init_config: